michaelcohen716/nonce/README.md

 Configuring Loom required downloading a local client, running a few initialization commands and pulling Loom test tokens off the development faucet.

-In addition to Loom, Nonce uses a conventional Truffle/React project setup for smart contract and UI code management.
+In addition to Loom, Nonce uses a conventional Truffle/React project setup (and React Native later on) for smart contract and UI code management.

+## **Stage 1: Applying Loom's ERC721x Standard**

 *...continued*